 Court Theatre is the professional theatre of the University of Chicago, dedicated to innovation, inquiry, intellectual engagement, and community service.
-Functioning as the University’s Center for Classic Theatre, Court mounts theatrical productions and audience enrichment programs in collaboration with faculty.
+Functioning as the University’s Center for Classic Theatre, Court and its artists mount theatrical productions and audience enrichment programs in collaboration with faculty.
 These collaborations enable a re-examination of classic texts that pose the enduring and provocative questions that define the human experience.

 Court Theatre endeavors to make a lasting contribution to classic American theatre by expanding the canon of translations, adaptations, and classic texts.
 Our theatre revives lost masterpieces; illuminates familiar texts; explores the African American theatrical canon; and discovers fresh, modern classics.
 Court engages and inspires its audience by providing artistically distinguished productions, audience enrichment activities, and student educational experiences.

 COURT IS THE CENTER FOR CLASSIC THEATRE

-In 2010, Court became the Center for Classic Theatre at the University of Chicago to deeply explore what it means for a professional theatre to be in residence at a major university.
+In 2013, Court established the Center for Classic Theatre at the University of Chicago to deeply explore what it means for a professional theatre to be in residence at a major university.
 Court is dedicated to the curation of large-scale, interdisciplinary theatrical experiences that fully access the amazing intellectual resources that surround the theatre at the University of Chicago.